Sarah: Properties of different eigenstates

 \subsubsection{Implementation in \SARAH}

 It is possible to define the mixing in the gauge sector in the following way:

-Here, \verb"New XY" is the name of the new mass eigenstates and \verb"Coeff 1a" is the mixing element of the new and the old eigenstate. \SARAH interprets this definition as a sum of sums:
+Here, \verb"Old Nx" is the name of the old and \verb"New Nx" of rotated eigenstates. \verb"MixingMatrix X" is the rotatin matrix relating the old and new basis. \SARAH interprets this definition as matrix multiplication: